Frequently Asked Questions For Artists

 Special note for Galleries: A gallery is defined here as a permanent commercial art space representing and exhibiting the works of three or more artists.
 Galleries do not register for the Open Studio Tour, but instead can become tour sponsors.
 Upon registration as a tour sponsor, the Gallery name and location is marked on the Tour map, with its logo featured in the Sponsor Gallery Section in the brochure.
 The SCA Open Studio Tour Banner, retail display, and map materials will be provided.
 See SCA Sponsor Kit for detailed information, map design and sponsor benefits.

-A The Early Bird Registration, (open to returning 2012 Tour participants only) deadline is March 1, 2013.
-Regular Registration begins March 2 and continues until April 1, or when the maximum participant limit of 75 is reached.
+A The Early Bird Registration (open to returning Tour participants only) deadline is February 28.
+Regular Registration begins March 1 and ends on March 31, or when the maximum participant limit of 75 is reached.
 Registration will be accepted on a first-come, first serve basis.

 Q When do I need to submit photos and info for the printed brochure?